jharwell/sierra/docs/src/tutorials/plugin/platform/index.rst

 Create the following filesystem structure and content in ``$HOME/git/plugins/platform/matrix``.
-Each file is required; any number of additional files can be included.
+Each file is required; any number of additional files can be included as needed.

 .. tabs::